2026-06-03

 Your current CPP / Your current OAS (Retired and already started) If benefits are already active, enter your current monthly payments instead of age-65 estimates.

-Spouse CPP/OAS fields (Couple mode) Use the same logic for spouse: start ages plus projected-at-65 amounts (planning) or current amounts (retired-started).
+the same logic for spouse: start ages plus projected amounts (planning)

 CPP Sharing Enabling CPP sharing does not change total household CPP.
 It changes taxable attribution between spouses and can improve tax efficiency.